primno/primno/website/docs/intro.md

 })
 export class MyComponent {
     constructor(
+        // The service is automatically injected.
         private myService: MyService
     ) {
-        // The service is automatically injected.
+        // Use the service.
         this.myService.doSomething();
     }
 }